-Challenges have been used to achieve a broad range of goals and produce numerous outcomes.
-However, a single challenge can’t accomplish everything.
-While working through this step, the prioritization of goals and desired outcomes over others will heavily influence your prize design and the process you later use to evaluate the effectiveness of your project.
+Challenges have been used to achieve a broad range of goals and outcomes.
+But a single challenge can’t accomplish everything.
+While working through this step, you’ll prioritize goals and desired outcomes over others.
+This will influence how you design your challenge design and the process you use later to evaluate the effectiveness of your project.

 Developing a detailed understanding of your problem is critical to the overall success of any challenge.
 The problem definition you develop during this step will serve as the initial framework for your challenge.
-Be inclusive and involve collaborators, partners and other stakeholders in the problem definition phase.
+Be sure to include collaborators, partners and other stakeholders in this process.

-A prize competition is one of many ways agencies can incentivize innovators to take risks and invest resources to solve a problem.
-In this step you will weigh the advantages of prizes against more traditional approaches, such as contracts or grants, to determine if a prize competition is right for you.
+A challenge is one way an agency can incentivize innovators to take risks and invest resources to solve a problem.
+In this step you’ll weigh the advantages of running a challenge against more traditional approaches—such as contracts or grants—to determine if it’s the right approach.

-Successful challenges require collaboration among an interdisciplinary team that includes subject matter experts and others will skills in project management, communications, the law, prize design, procurement and budgets.
-In this step, you will begin identifying and assembling your team members and other stakeholders necessary for a successful challenge.
+A successful challenge requires collaboration among an interdisciplinary team that includes subject matter experts and others will skills in project management, communications, the law, prize design, procurement and budgets.
+In this step you’ll begin identifying and assembling your team members and other stakeholders necessary for your challenge.

-The choice of legal authority under which to conduct your challenge will have an impact on its design.
-But keep in mind, the goals of your challenge can also affect your choice of legal authority.
-In this step it is vital to carefully consider both the goals of your challenge and your agency’s preferences when establishing your source of legal authority.
+The legal authority under which you conduct your challenge will affect its design.
+But remember, the goals of your challenge also can affect your choice of legal authority.
+In this step you need to carefully consider both the goals of your challenge and your agency’s preferences when establishing which legal authority to use.

-In this early stage of challenge development, it is important to estimate the resource needs of your project—including both budget and staff—in order to secure buy-in for the prize concept within your agency.
+In this early stage of challenge development, you need to estimate the resources needed for your project—including budget and staff—to gain support for the challenge concept within your agency.

 Someone somewhere probably will have to grant approval for you to run a challenge.
 Most likely, that someone will be in your agency’s leadership.
 It helps to think in terms of a business case you can present to obtain approval.